Declare Your Major

 3.)
 Grad Plan: Create or update your Graduation Plan and tentatively plan all remaining degree requirements.
 Courses need to be planned in sequential order.

 4.)
-Complete (paper or online) and submit the Benchmark Form to Kirby Plaza 310.
-Paper forms are available in our office.
+Complete and submit the Benchmark Form to 120 Montague Hall.

-Note: Submission of your tentative plan is required, but it does not guarantee plan accuracy or plan approval.
+Note: Submission of your tentative Grad Plan is required, but it does not guarantee plan accuracy or plan approval.
 In order to assure programmatic accuracy, meet with your adviser regularly, and continue to update your plan.